Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/getAHostMap_en.md

 ##EXAMPLES##

-* Acquire a host to ip address mapping to the host file
+* Acquire a hostname to ip address mapping in the host file

 ```lang-javascript
 > System.getAHostMap( "localhost" )